Personal Trainer Thoughts on Protein Powder

 As with anything health and fitness related, you are the best judge of what works for you.
 The important part of being "healthy", or obtaining and maintaining your ideal weight and physique, is to consistently eat good food that nourishes your body.
 Protein, and for someone like me who is extremely busy protein powder, is a huge part of that equation, especially for us women who tend to be deficient (because we don’t really gravitate towards 16oz steaks at lunch)…

 Hope this helps to clear up some questions you may have about how/when/should you use protein powder.
-Off to make a shake!
+Off to make a smoothie!

 It’s for anyone who is busy and can’t always find the time to eat well consistently.